 Here I’m pretty old school.
 I like a basic theme, Neve, or something similar.
-I have built over 350 websites and only used a page builder, like Elementor, for one of them.
+I have built hundreds of websites and only used a page builder, like Elementor, for one of them.
 And, that’s because the client was insistent that we use it.
 However, after we’ve delivered the website, they’ve not updated it in two years.

 We were talking about website speed and optimization, which for me also means keeping themes, plugins, code, images to a minimum.
 I think developers, these days, build a lot of websites using Divi, Bakery Builder or Elementor, without thinking if these tools should be used (or not).
 I don’t like the new WordPress FSE.
 I don’t see people moving from a page builder to FSE any time soon.
 There are simply too many other good, simple themes out there.

 Plugins?
 I think here less is more.
 No website needs 100 plugins.
 Most of my sites have 6 – .
 Yoast, WooCommerce, WP Forms, Borlabs (cookie and data protection), and WP-Optimize.
 The sixth plugin is probably Polylang, if the site is multilingual.
 I might also add a password protection plugin, but I prefer to handle that through the .htaccess file.

 I had the Gutenberg plugin running because I really like the time it saves me.
 But lately there’s a bug, and I had to uninstall it.
 I’ll go back to it and see if that bug has been resolved.

 Ashmal: Let’s talk about WordPress’ challenges and opportunities in the coming years.
 What features do you like to see in the upcoming releases?